 Baci di Dama is Italian for lady’s kisses which is what this cookie is all about and originated from.
 Yes the cookie resemble a pouty looking lips and also they sandwiched together like kissing!
 Best thing about this cookie?
 Super easy to make, delicious and are wonderful gift for your loved ones.
 Oh, it’s gluten free too.

-Then chill the dough for 2-3 hours until firm.
+Chill the dough for 2-3 hours until firm.
 I took the shortcut way which is to freeze it about 10 minutes.
 Hehe

 Preheat oven to 160oC.

 Make 5g balls and place on a baking tray or silicon mat.
 Bake for 10-14 minutes.

 Freshly baked from the oven.
 Let the cookies cool on wire rack.